matcalc/build-env/README.md

     make install

 ### Qt 5.6.0
 In the following steps we will build 32-/64-bit dynamic/static Qt libraries and tools for Linux and setup a cross build environment for Windows and Mac.
+The static libraries are used to build the application installers using the [Qt Installer Framework](https://wiki.qt.io/Qt-Installer-Framework).
+Keep in mind that whatever you ship with statically linked Qt libraries you have to provide the user means to exchange them, this means either provide the source code or object files, or buy a commercial Qt license.

     # get the qt source
     git submodule update --init --recursive